-Sources, Pricing and Availability of Equipment and Equipment Parts customers.
+Sources, Pricing and Availability of Equipment and Equipment Parts

+ESI sources its equipment and equipment parts from a variety of suppliers.
+Failure of suppliers to deliver supplies and materials in a timely and efficient manner would be detrimental to ESI's ability to maintain levels of service to its customers.
 ESI attempts to mitigate this risk by maintaining good relations with key suppliers.
 However, if the current suppliers are unable to provide the supplies and materials, or otherwise fail to deliver products in the quantities required, any resulting delays in the provision of equipment to ESI's clients could have a material adverse effect on its results of operations and financial condition.